Join Our Newsletter

 A key consideration in the development of a touring exhibition is whether or not the display furniture and/or display cases will travel with the exhibition.

-This collection of information and resources is specifically relevant to exhibition making and touring. Â
+This collection of policies and guidelines to reduce environmental impact is specifically relevant to exhibition making and touring. Â

-This collection of information and resources is specifically relevant to exhibition making and touring. Â
+This collection of resources and toolkits to reduce environmental impact is specifically relevant to exhibition making and touring. Â

 Evaluation is empowering, because it informs and improves future practice.
 Successful evaluation should make an organisation think critically and yet positively about its work, by motivating staff and by encouraging fresh and innovative thinking and approaches.